loreanvictor/tmplr/README.md

 ## Reusable Recipes

-Reusable recipes alter only a part of your project, instead of determining its whole shape.
+Reusable recipes only change a part of your project, instead of determining its whole shape.
 For example, [this reusable recipe](https://github.com/loreanvictor/license-recipe) helps you choose a license for your project.
-You can use it like this:
+Use it like this:

 ```bash
 npx tmplr use loreanvictor/license-recipe